-There are a few of new funcionalities in the SIS that will be implemented in phases.
-The goal is that the system is fully operational in Member States in the next three years.
+There are a few new funcionalities in the SIS that will be implemented in phases.
+The goal is that the system will be fully operational in Member States in the next three years.
 These phases are:

 - New alerts on criminals and return decisions: The new rules allow SIS alerts to be issued for unknown persons who are in connection with a crime.
 The category for “return decisions” has been introduced to improve the enforcement of return decisions issued to irregularly staying third-country nationals.

-- Stronger provisions on missing children and people in need: National authorities will be able to issue preventive alerts on persons who are in need for protection.
+- Stronger provisions on missing children and people in need: National authorities will be able to issue preventive alerts on persons who are in need of protection.

-During President Juncker’s 2016 State of the Union Address, he highlighted the importance of overcoming shortcoming in data management.
-It was essential the EU improved the interoperability of existing information systems.
+During President Juncker’s 2016 State of the Union Address, he highlighted the importance of overcoming shortcomings in data management.
+It was essential for the EU to improve the interoperability of existing information systems.
 The strengthening of the Schengen Information System, SIS, is one of the many actions being taken to improve the security and safety of all Member States.

 A comprehensive evaluation was carried out in 2016 to identify areas of improvement for SIS.
 The legislative proposals were presented by the Commission in 2016 and co-legislators adopted the Commission proposals in November last year.